 These fritters are a healthier riff on the typical deep fried jalapeno poppers that have become a staple item on American bar menus.
 They're quickly and lightly pan fried and served with fresh lime wedges.
 It's sort of like making pancakes.
 They cook that fast.

 There's a bit of cheddar cheese in them providing a mellow creaminess against the heat of the jalapeno.
-There's quinoa for protein.
+Quinoa adds protein.
 Broccoli complements the cheddar in a good way.
 Think broccoli cheddar soup and you'll get the idea.

 You have two choices for the flour you use in this recipe.
-For a gluten-free version, use Pamela's Gluten Free Baking Mix.
-I love this stuff!
-It gives them a wonderful light and airy texture which is welcome in a fritter.
-Self rising flour will also work.
+For a gluten-free version, Pamela's Gluten Free Baking Mix is my go-to choice.
+Self rising flour works beautifully too.

 I think kids will like them if you leave out the jalapeno and serve them with a little ketchup.
 It's a good way to get them to eat broccoli and quinoa.
 They're loaded with protein, vitamins, minerals, fiber and calcium.